Ksab070/GoalTrackerApp/README.md

-# Kubernetes-hindi-bootcamp
+# Capstone: GoalTracker-App project

-The repo is for Kubernetes Hindi bootcamp
+The repo is for the Capstone project of K8s Hindi Bootcamp by Saiyam.